Get Help from Bob Vila

 Step 7: Finish up

 Your last plank can be somewhat of a pain.
 It may be necessary to trim the board, or at least the tongue, to ensure that it’s flush.
 Complete the job by putting in thresholds anyplace there is a door, or wherever your laminate meets another flooring material.
 Last, take out the spacers you put in, then re-install your base molding.
-Now sit back and admire.
+Now sit back and admire, because you now know how to install laminate flooring.

 Author’s Note: Perry Miller has been a freelance writer since graduating from Missouri State University with a degree in journalism.
 Having worked on dozens of home renovations, Perry has completed projects from shower installation to garage rebuilds and asbestos removal.
 Read more at doityourself.com